 Tuition is charged on a term by term basis, and is due and payable in full at the beginning of each term.
 (Payment of tuition may be deferred until receipt of financial aid in those cases where the student is relying on such aid to pay tuition.
 Pursuant to the Veteran's Benefits and Transition Act of 2018, the institution will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.)
-In addition to tuition, the student is responsible for the application fee, seat fee, (for the student's first term only), education resource fee (per term), and other educational expenses included in the cost of attendance.
-The cost of attendance can be found on the institution's website on the consumer information page, price of attendance.
+In addition to tuition, the student is responsible for the application fee, seat fee (if applicable), (for the student's first term only), education resource fee (per term), and other educational expenses included in the cost of attendance.